who we are

 Today, ACC is headquartered in New York with its regional office in Tokyo and partner foundations in Hong Kong, Manila and Taipei.
-ACC Hong Kong oversees the ACC fellowship program in the mainland China, Hong Kong and Macau region.
+ACC Hong Kong oversees the ACC fellowship program principally in Hong Kong, as well as other regions in China and Asia.

 asian cultural council (hk) foundation limited

 The Asian Cultural Council (HK) Foundation Limited was formally registered in 2015 as a non-profit organization in Hong Kong and listed as a charity in Section 88 of the Inland Revenue Ordinance.
 Through our educational programs of cultural exchange, ACC continues to nurture and support talented artists, arts professionals, and scholars in both visual and performing arts.